bigcommerce/dev-docs/markdown/bigcommerce-for-wordpress/extending-the-plugin/multi-region-storefront.md

 <!-- theme: info -->

-> This article's was adapted from [Build a Multi-Region Storefront with BigCommerce for WordPress 3.1.0+](https://medium.com/bigcommerce-developer-blog/build-a-multi-region-storefront-with-bigcommerce-for-wordpress-3-1-0-80cf56c3e8e9) featured on the [BigCommerce Developer Blog](https://medium.com/bigcommerce-developer-blog)
+> This article was adapted from [Build a Multi-Region Storefront with BigCommerce for WordPress 3.1.0+](https://medium.com/bigcommerce-developer-blog/build-a-multi-region-storefront-with-bigcommerce-for-wordpress-3-1-0-80cf56c3e8e9) featured on the [BigCommerce Developer Blog](https://medium.com/bigcommerce-developer-blog).

 </div>
 </div>